vsvipul/ScreenOrientLinux/README.md

-# ScreenOrientLinux
+# ScreenRotateLinux
 Shell script to simply change screen orientation in linux.. !

-How to make work?
+How to make it work?
-1. Download the zip for repo, extract it.
+1. Download the zip , extract it.
 2. Open terminal in the extracted location.
 3. Run ./main.sh